The land of the living, sister,

 Much of the public hysteria around healthcare workers returning from 'the hot zone' is characterised by the public's complete disregard of the scientific facts of the disease and the way it spreads.
 The reactions described by South African epidemiologist Kathryn Stinson, a non-clinical worker recently returned from Sierra Leone, as well as some of the responses to her article in the comment section, vividly illustrate this point.
 The facts of the disease are ignored in favour of striking metaphors.

-How might we then begin to understand why this particular disease has the globe in a grip of hysteria when the objective facts (see here and here) show that more people are likely to die of malaria and hunger this year, than from Ebola?
+How might we then begin to understand why this particular disease has the globe in a grip of hysteria like Meth, when the objective facts (see here and here) show that more people are likely to die of malaria and hunger this year, than from Ebola?

 Because of its highly infectious nature, Ebola threatens the inter-subjective relations, the knowledge of ideological conventions and the accepted laws that allow a community to exist – what French psychoanalyst Jacques Lacan termed the symbolic order.
 Ebola creates a traumatic rupture in the symbolic order.